trokas/ai_primer/README.md

 ## Launching notebooks

-You can launch notebooks in Binder directly in browser, but when we come to building models that will not work and you will have to use Paperspace (with GPU), Colab or your own PC.

-### Option 1.
-Paperspace
+You can launch notebooks while in [interactive book](https://trokas.github.io/ai_primer/README.html) by simply pressing the rocket logo.
+You have two options:

+1. **Binder** - first choice for SVD and RF lectures.
+It will take some time to load, but you will have all necessary dependancies ready.
+2. **Colab** - we will use it in DNN and CNN lectures.
+To get faster run times click *Runtime* and *Change runtime type*, then select GPU or TPU.

+Both in *Binder* and in *Colab* you can install missing packages by running `!pip install [package name]` directly in the notebook.

-To have much faster training using GPU sign up for [Paperspace](https://www.paperspace.com/) and got to [gradient console](https://console.paperspace.com/gradient).
+As an alternative you can use [Paperspace](https://www.paperspace.com/), but you might end up in a que to get resources to launch the code.
+If you still are interested sign up for [Paperspace](https://www.paperspace.com/) and got to [gradient console](https://console.paperspace.com/gradient).
 Then, just follow these steps:

 1. Create a new *Project*
 2. Select *Notebooks* tab